lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 results are equivocal: OLS regressions indicate that there is some trade-off between compactness and homogeneity, while difference-in-means tests indicate no such trade-off.
 Point-based distance metrics like human compactness fare much better.
-The results show that rather than a trade-off, there is a *synergy* between human compactness and district homogeneity.
+Rather than a trade-off, there is a *synergy* between human compactness and district homogeneity.

 It was the right call to use many different compactness metrics, due to the frequency at which even very similar compactness measures disagree.
 The Maine entry in Table \ref{table:top_plans_sd_percentile} is a good example.
-The top Polsby-Popper plans lie in the 92nd percentile of all plans---shockingly high---but looking at the Reock and Convex Hull measures paint a much less one-sided picture.
+The top Polsby-Popper plans lie in the 92nd percentile of all plans---very high---but looking at the Reock and Convex Hull measures paint a much less one-sided picture.
 In fact, it is surprising that the Reock and Convex Hull percentiles differ so radically, seeing as the measures differ only in the bounding shape (convex polygon versus a circle) of the district.

 If we had used only the Polsby-Popper metric in our analyses, we would have (erroneously) concluded that Maine's political geography was fundamentally